Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Methods

-C2STEM \cite{hutchins2020c2stem} is a collaborative computational modeling environment targeting physics and computing where students create and debug computational models simulating scientific phenomena (see Figure \ref{fig:xyz}).
-In this study, students engaged with a one-dimensional \textit{Truck Task} activity where they modeled a truck's motion accelerating from rest, cruising, and decelerating to stop at a stop sign.
+C2STEM \cite{hutchins2020c2stem} is a collaborative computational modeling environment targeting physics and computing where students create and debug computational models simulating scientific phenomena (shown in Figure \ref{fig:c2stem}).
+In this study, students engaged in a one-dimensional \textit{Truck Task} activity in which they modeled a truck's motion, accelerating from rest, cruising, and decelerating to stop at a stop sign.

-To answer RQ1, we conducted an eight-week study with 24 high school sophomores, ages 15-16, participating in a kinematics curriculum with one two-hour session each week.
-Students worked in pairs, sharing a laptop.
-We collected data on 18 consented students during the Truck Task, resulting in 2,275 logged actions and 2,786 spoken utterances over nine hours of collaborative discourse.
-Audio recordings were transcribed using Otter.ai, corrected by two research team members and aligned with timestamped actions in the C2STEM environment.